microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationPolicy.md

 # Add-EntraBetaApplicationPolicy

-## SYNOPSIS
+## Synopsis
-The Add-EntraBetaApplicationPolicy cmdlet is not available at this time .
+the Add-EntraBetaApplicationPolicy cmdlet is not available at this time .

-## SYNTAX
+## Syntax

 ```
 Add-EntraBetaApplicationPolicy -Id <String> -RefObjectId <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Add-EntraBetaApplicationPolicy cmdlet adds an Azure Active Directory application policy.
+the Add-EntraBetaApplicationPolicy cmdlet adds an Azure Active Directory application policy.

-## EXAMPLES
+## Examples

 ### Example 1: Add an application policy
 ```